-On September 13, 1990, the Principal Planner for the City of Norman presented to the Planning Commission possible amendments to the Zoning Ordinance to add this language in the RE, Residential Estate Dwelling District.
+Norman presented to the Planning Commission possible amendments to the Zoning Ordinance the addition of this language in the RE, Residential Estate Dwelling District.
 The discussion outlined two positive aspects to the proposal as well as possible negative consequences.
 "First, applications to allow specific M-1 uses in the RE areas which have never developed, or have unimproved roads, may allow better utilization of land which was inappropriately zoned.
-Second, small "cottage industries" could occur as accessory uses to existing residential development, thus providing an inexpensive opportunity for entrepreneurs to get a start or carry on an avocation.
-The negative consequences of either of these proposals may result in the deterioration of the RE areas for residential purposes, thus making a bad situation worse.
-The Conditional Use Permit procedure, if properly utilized could serve to effectively control or limit any adverse impacts".
-The Conditional Use Permit procedures can be an effective mechanism to insure that specific M-1 uses are required to be compatible with large lot residential areas.
+Second, small "cottage industries" could occur as accessory uses to existing residential development, thus providing an inexpensive opportunity for entrepreneurs to get a start or carry on a vocation.
+The negative consequences noted was the potential deterioration of the use of RE areas for residential purposes, thus "making a bad situation worse."
+It was noted that the Conditional Use Permit procedure, if properly utilized could be an effective tool for ensuring this use was utilized in harmony with RE uses.